Craig MacTavish

-Craig MacTavish (born August 15, 1958) is a Canadian professional ice hockey executive and former player, currently in an assistant coaching position with the St. Louis Blues.
-He played centre for 17 seasons in the National Hockey League with the Boston Bruins, Edmonton Oilers, New York Rangers, Philadelphia Flyers and St. Louis Blues, winning the Stanley Cup four times (1987, 1988, 1990, 1994).
-He was the last NHL player not to wear a helmet during games.
+Craig MacTavish (born August 15, 1958) is a Canadian professional ice hockey executive and former player, formerly an assistant coach with the St. Louis Blues.
+He played center for 17 seasons in the National Hockey League with the Boston Bruins, Edmonton Oilers, New York Rangers, Philadelphia Flyers and St. Louis Blues, winning the Stanley Cup four times (1987, 1988, 1990, 1994).
+He was the last NHL player not to wear a helmet during games., although Mark Messier would be the last player who was not required to wear a helmet.

 MacTavish later coached the Oilers from 2000 to 2009 and also served as assistant coach with the Rangers and Oilers.
 He last coached Team Canada at the 2019 Spengler Cup, after a short stint with Russian team Lokomotiv Yaroslavl of the KHL.

-He is currently an assistant coach with the St. Louis Blues.
+He served as an assistant coach with the St. Louis Blues from 2022 to 2023.

 Early life and education

 MacTavish was born on August 15, 1958, in London, Ontario.

 After retiring as NHL player in 1997, MacTavish was accepted as an MBA student at the University of Alberta.
 He didn't start the program, following the decision to take a coaching position with the New York Rangers.
 In 2011, he obtained an EMBA from Queen's School of Business.